 What are the side effects of laser tattoo removal?

-Whilst our LightSense technology minimises some side effects, this will vary from person to person.
-Each removal journey is unique, but we strive to ensure the utmost safety in order to minimise any adverse risks.
+Whilst our LightSense® laser technology minimizes some side effects, this will vary from person to person.
+Each removal journey is unique, but we strive to ensure the utmost safety in order to minimize any adverse risks.

 Side effects of laser tattoo removal can include:

 Frosting: Tattoo removal ‘frosting’ occurs as a result of carbon dioxide release, which happens when the laser penetrates the upper layers of the skin.
 It’s very common, but typically only lasts around 30 minutes or so after the treatment.
 It's called ‘frosting’ because it looks as though a layer of frost has formed on top of your skin.

 Blisters: Blistering after laser tattoo removal is fairly common, and happens as a result of the laser heating up your skin and causing superficial damage to your blood vessels.
 Thanks to our low-energy design, the NAAMA laser doesn’t emit as much heat, which is why you are less likely to experience blistering.

 Itching: Itching after your laser tattoo removal is a good sign.
 Just like when a scab or wound begins to heal, itching is a sure sign that your body is doing its job.
 As tempting as it might be during this period, you should avoid scratching at all costs as this could lead to scarring.
 Instead, apply appropriate skincare creams to keep the area hydrated.

 Redness and swelling: You may experience some redness or swelling after a removal session, or you may have rash or hive-like symptoms.
 These can be alleviated through using recommended aftercare creams.